mykolaharmash/works-for-me/.github/ISSUE_TEMPLATE/new-toolkit.md

 ---

-// For more info about the syntax see the README https://github.com/nik-garmash/works-for-me#guide-to-describe-a-toolkit
+// For more info about the syntax see the wiki https://github.com/nik-garmash/works-for-me/wiki/Guide-To-Describe-a-Toolkit
 // Feel free to structure your toolkit in any way you feel makes sense

-// Authors info (all but name is optional)
+// About you (all but the name is optional)

 name:
 occupation: